OceanOutcomes/ocean-outcomes/news/_posts/2025-12-1-human-rights-due-diligence-in-korean-tuna-fisheries.md

 ![Project team onboard longline vessel](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/Consortium-pilot-korea-longline-tuna-resized.png)
 *The project team from left to right: Doohyun Park and Gabby Lout from Ocean Outcomes, Emily McDuff and Dan Rand from Whole Foods Market, and Renee Perry from Culinary Collaborations aboard a Korean longline vessel in Busan, South Korea.*

-The pilot underscored several lessons that will inform future HRDD efforts.
-Building local capacity will be essential to ensure sustained engagement with workers and continuous improvement.
+The pilot underscored several lessons that will inform future HRDD efforts:

+*  Building local capacity will be essential to ensure sustained engagement with workers and continuous improvement.
 Worker-informed and worker-led processes must be central, as they provide the insights companies need to design targeted, effective interventions.
-While certifications like the Marine Stewardship Council remain a priority for seafood buyers, there is an increasing understanding at how this is limited to environmental sustainability, and new methods to look into crew wellbeing are needed in order to implement HRDD, especially in sectors and regions where human rights violations have been documented.
+*   While certifications like the Marine Stewardship Council remain a priority for seafood buyers, there is an increasing understanding at how this is limited to environmental sustainability, and new methods to look into crew wellbeing are needed in order to implement HRDD, especially in sectors and regions where human rights violations have been documented.

-Utilizing the SRA also allows for action plans to be developed according to the actual context of the fishery and the stakeholders involved, and facilitates engagement with key actors in industry — but also NGOs, government, and civil society, which helps to support a stronger foundation upon which to build.
+*   Utilizing the SRA also allows for action plans to be developed according to the actual context of the fishery and the stakeholders involved, and facilitates engagement with key actors in industry — but also NGOs, government, and civil society, which helps to support a stronger foundation upon which to build.

 The insights and data generated through the South Korea pilot fed into updates to the SRA tool and its associated documentation, as well as improvements to the <a href="https://riseseafood.org/" target="_blank">Roadmap for Improving Seafood Ethics (RISE)</a> platform.
 Future collaboration between O2 and the Consortium will focus on continuing to expand HRDD implementation and building a Community of Practice where companies, NGOs, and governments can share learnings and align approaches across the seafood sector.